stanleynguyen/holey-moley/README.md

 Our group want to create something that is retro with a taste of modern technology.
 The aim of __Holey Moley__ is to bring nostalgic feeling with more fun from the classic game of Whack-A-Mole.
-As such, he game can bridge the generation gap, bringing family members of different generations together to play a game that each one of them knows part of it.
+As such, the game can bridge the generation gap, bringing family members of different generations together to play a game that each one of them knows.

 As for the above concept, we decided to implement a real-time online multi-player version of Whack-A-Mole that